 Women on Aeroplanes touched down in virtual ways from 19 to 28 June—out of and towards Johannesburg.
-Readings, film streamings, visits, mixtapes, archival material became a web that reflects and addresses issues of law, rights, legislation, and legality..... .
+Readings, conversations, film streamings, visits, mixtapes, archival material became a web that reflects and addresses issues of law, rights, legislation, and legality..... .
 To create a Public Hearings online festival out of and towards Johannesburg, and not a trial.

 One is constantly losing friends these days. […] For those of us who are still here, life becomes lonelier and intensely isolated.
 South Africa is an intensely lonely, intensely sad country.
 It must have always been but you only begin to notice the loneliness and sadness when all your friends are gone.
 Friendship is like the part of you that is not very brave; and, if you have friends you find yourself rising to extraordinary heights of strength.
 You get up to crazy schemes; you talk crazy and it is as though with your friends you will fix up all the wrongs in the world.
 Suddenly that happy, warm laughing world is shattered and you are left alone to face a horror too terrible to contemplate.